michaelnisi/troubled/data/posts/2019/graphql.md

 > I’m impressed.
 After passing the intial ramp, aquiring a rudimentary understanding of GraphQL and setting up Apollo iOS, it has been a downhill ride—thrilling and fast.
 Building an app by modeling queries like clay is incredibly effective.
 Development can get pretty spontaneous that way, while still being safe, Type-Safe.

 *A week later*
 > Do I still believe in REST?
-I haven’t experienced implementing a GraphQL server, but from the client perspective and what I’ve seen so far, it seems to me, GraphQL is the way.
+I have yet to experience implementing GraphQL server, but what I have seen so far, from the client perspective, indicates strongly that GraphQL with Apollo is a great way for building and growing apps.
 All parts fell into place quite naturally.
 Intuitive decisions were mostly right.
 My reading matter for the next couple of weeks is set. 📚

 *I have questions*

 > Offline first?
 How would we persist the graph cache?
 How does memory management of the graph work?
 Why is `GraphQLFragment` not `Hashable`?
 And what’s up with those memory leaks?

+#### Bringing things together again

+After the final monolith has been broken into microservices, we are introducing a new layer to bring things together again.

+>  This new layer brings all of a company's app data and services together in one place, with one consistent, secure, and easy-to-use interface, so that anyone can draw upon it with minimal friction

+Read on, this is a quote from [Principled GraphQL](https://principledgraphql.com).